unbit/uwsgi-docs/ImperialMonitors.rst

 ``zmq://`` -- ZeroMQ
 --------------------

-The Emperor bind itself to a zmq PULL socket, ready to receive commands.
+The Emperor binds itself to a ZeroMQ PULL socket, ready to receive commands.

 .. code-block:: sh